REMIX: Efficient Range Query for LSM-trees: REMIX

-To seek key 41 in the group in Figure~\ref{fig:bsearch}, keys 43, 17, 31, and 41 will be accessed successively during the binary search, as shown by the arrows and the circled numbers.
-Key 43 is the eighth key in the group and the fourth key of $R_3$ in the group.
+To seek key 41 in the segment in Figure~\ref{fig:bsearch}, keys 43, 17, 31, and 41 will be accessed successively during the binary search, as shown by the arrows and the circled numbers.
+Key 43 is the eighth key in the segment and the fourth key of $R_3$ in the segment.
 To access key 43, we initialize the cursor of $R_3$ and advance it three times to skip keys 5, 23, and 41.
-Then, key 17 can be accessed by reading the first key on $R_2$ in this group.
-Similarly, 31 and 41 are the second key and the third key on $R_1$ and $R_3$, respectively.
-To conclude the search, the uninitialized cursors will be updated using the values of the corresponding occurrences prior to key 41.
-In this example, the cursors will be placed on keys 61, 53, 89, and 41, where 41 is the current key of the iterator.
+Then, key 17 can be accessed by reading the first key on $R_2$ in this segment.
+Similarly, 31 and 41 are the second and third keys on $R_1$ and $R_3$, respectively.
+In the end, all the cursors of the iterator are initialized to point to the correct keys.
+In this example, the cursors will finally be at keys 61, 53, 89, and 41, where 41 is the current key.